Published July 6, 2026 · Facts last verified July 6, 2026

 | Content policy | Standard provider policies | Uncensored by design | Standard |

-| Image generation | No | Yes | No |
+| Image generation | Yes | Yes | Yes (create, edit and analyse) |

 | Open source | No (proxy architecture documented) | Partially (open-weight models; platform proprietary) | Yes (clients) |